Supporting communities and their citizens and creating positive impacts on lives.

 Community Led Learning aims to maximise access to lifelong learning opportunities that impact on the health and wellbeing of individuals, families, and communities.
 It can improve outcomes for disadvantaged groups, reduce inequalities and improve the social and economic wellbeing of individuals, families and their communities.
 It aims to achieve sustainable change particularly in areas of deprivation.

-Community-led Learning supports the development of peoples’ skills, health, financial security and career prospects by offering learning opportunities to those who feel they need it most.
+Community Led Learning supports the development of peoples’ skills, health, financial security and career prospects by offering learning opportunities in their local community to those who feel they need it most.